 Stake pools are groups of people that validate transactions on a platform.
 They are referred to as delegation from wallet hardware.
 ADA provides insights into each staking pool to help you better select the most appropriate one.
 Remember, your choice of staking pool will affect your reward.

-When choosing a staking pool, it is vital to consider its performance, decentralization, community, and specs.
+When choosing a staking pool, it is vital to consider its performance, decentralization, and community.
 For example, a staking pool with a single operator is safer than a gigantic enterprise.
 Similarly, choosing a staking pool with good marketing strategies and growth potential is best.

 4. Navigate to Staking

 Once you have selected your preferred Cardano staking pool, you can start staking Cardano.
-On your exchange wallet, select “Cardano,” enter the amount of ADA tokens you want to stake, and click ‘stake now.’
+On your wallet, select “Cardano,” enter the amount of ADA tokens you want to stake, and click “stake now.”
+This process is extremely similar from one platform to another, so maybe there will be slight changes in words or dashboards, but you should easily find your way to the ADA staking page.

 Best ADA Staking Pools